SuperOfficeDocs/superoffice-docs/docs/documents/office-365-document-integration/prepare-sharepoint-for-set-up.md

 Read how-to here: [How to configure IDP SuperID][5]

-If you are using multiple domain names for your users, all domain names must be registered.
+If you are using multiple domain names for your users, all domain names must be registered:

 * if it is a custom domain name, inform support to add those to your registered domain name
 * if it is separate main domain names, use the registration link above to register each of them

 ## Make sure your new O365 authentication works by logging in to CRM Online with O365